-Now let's view data from a clock with significant overshoot and undershoot.
+Now view data from a clock with significant overshoot and undershoot.

 load clocksig clock2 time2 Fs plot(time2,clock2) xlabel('Time (seconds)') ylabel('Voltage')

 Underdamped clock signals have overshoots.
 Overshoots are expressed as a percentage of the difference between state levels.
 Overshoots can occur just after an edge, at the start of the post-transition aberration region.
-These are called postshoot overshoots.
-You can measure them by using the
+Use the

 ans = 2×1 4.9451 2.5399